 - a risk management policy, which outlines the agency’s overall approach and direction in relation to risk management

-- a risk appetite statement, which specifies the amount of risk the Museum is willing to seek or accept in the pursuit of its purposes
+- a risk appetite statement, which specifies the amount of risk we are willing to seek or accept in the pursuit of our purposes

 - a risk assessment methodology, which provides guidance to staff on how to conduct risk assessments

-- a risk committee drawn from key areas of the Museum to contribute to policy development
+- a risk committee drawn from key areas of the Museum which contributes to policy development

 - strategic and operational risk registers.